 Anycast is a method for routing Internet traffic.
-In an anycast network, a specially-programmed router can dynamically determine the best destination for data packets.
+In an anycast network, a router can dynamically determine the best destination for data packets.
 When a user requests data, traffic is routed to different servers depending on a set of determining factors.
 Regardless of which server is chosen as the destination, the user receives the same data.

 Factors which can determine the best destination include: